Gaea Documentation

 To expose a setting from a node inside the Macro:

-1. Select the node (example: Shaper).
+1. Select the internal node (for example, Shaper).

 2. In its Properties panel, click the diamond Property Editor for the setting you want to expose.

 Repeat for any other settings you want to control from outside the Macro.
+These exposed variables become the user-facing controls for the Macro and can also be driven through automation.
+For more background, see Variables and Expressions.

-Export and load the Macro
+Export the Macro

 1. Go to File > Export > Macro...

-3. Restart Gaea to load the newly exported Macro.
+5. Restart Gaea to test the Macro.

 Install and use a Macro